xorbitsai/inference/doc/source/user_guide/client_api.rst

     embedding  bge-base-zh              ['zh']               768  True
     ...

-Launch an embedding model and embed a text:
+To launch an embedding model and embed text:

 .. code-block::